aevalo/tkinter-rs/README.md

 # tkinter-rs

 ## System dependencies

 ### Build dependencies

+#### System libraries

+bzip2 and snapper libraries are expected to be installed with bzip2 development package.
 #### bindgen
 bindgen leverages libclang to preprocess, parse, and type check C and C++ header files.